 - M.A., English; University of Washington

-Keith Simanton is the senior film and content editor of IMDb, the world’s most popular and authoritative source for movie, TV, and celebrity content, and he is a longtime commentator on the arts.
+Keith Simanton is the Managing Editor of IMDbPro, IMDb’s subscription site for professionals, which is part of IMDb, the world’s most popular and authoritative source for movie, TV, and celebrity content.

-In 2008 Keith managed the acquisition of Box Office Mojo for IMDb, bringing the revered industry site into the IMDb family.
-Part of his current role is working as the IMDb liaison to Amazon Studios and their original movies and shows.
+In 2008 Keith also managed the acquisition of Box Office Mojo for IMDb, bringing the revered industry site into the IMDb family.

 Consumer Support, Retired